1000 Gecs

-1000 gecs (stylized as 1000 gec on the album cover) is the debut studio album by American hyperpop duo 100 gecs, released on May 31, 2019, through Dog Show Records.
+1000 Gecs (stylized as 1000 gec on the album cover) is the debut studio album by American hyperpop duo 100 Gecs, released on May 31, 2019, through Dog Show Records.
+(Note: Considered a self release, as band member Dylan Brady owns Dog Show.)
 It was preceded by the release of lead single "Money Machine" two days earlier.

-Featuring an experimental sound that combined several genres, 1000 gecs was well received by critics.
+Featuring an experimental sound that combined several genres, 1000 Gecs was well received by critics.
 It placed on several publications' lists of the best albums of 2019.
-Remixed and reworked versions of songs from 1000 gecs were later released as part of the follow-up remix album 1000 gecs and the Tree of Clues (2020).
+Remixed and reworked versions of songs from 1000 Gecs were later released as part of the follow-up remix album 1000 Gecs and the Tree of Clues (2020).